branduvo/branduvo.github.io/terms/index.md

 Last Updated: May 8, 2025

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Branduvo website (the "Service") operated by Daxirush Ltd ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Branduvo website("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who access or use the Service.